rahulchaurasiya2981-droid/C-Plus-Learn/notes/basic/L-03_Pointer.md

 - Pointer always point to base address (1st byte address) of the variable
 - Pointer point the vairbale of the same DT as pointer DT (otherwise unwanted byte access)
 - Pointer size is depend on system architechre not on DT (64bit -> 8 bytes) (32bit -> 4 bytes)
+- Pointer size depends on the compiler’s target architecture, not just your CPU.
+    - see by running g++ -v
+        -> --target=mingw32 :-> 4 byte
+        -> --target=mingw64 :-> 8 byte
+- If you need to compile for 64-bit: g++ -m64 file.cpp -o file -> getting erro so need to install mingw-64 bit compiler

 - int x=5,*p,**q,***r;
 ```cpp
 int x=5,*p,**q,***r;